 Simply put, your hair is made up of protein cells.
 And in order to grow, the hair follicle requires blood flow to create new cells, AKA new growth.
 The blood vessels in your scalp already feed your follicles and provide ample blood naturally, but you can speed this up by stimulating the scalp!
 That’s why head massages, inversion methods, and scalp treatments are all amazing for hair growth.

-What makes castor oil for hair growth so legitimized is its main ingredient, ricinoleic acid.
+What makes using castor oil for hair growth so legitimized is its main ingredient, ricinoleic acid.
 This rare fatty acid works by activating certain receptors in your body.
 If you ingest or apply castor oil to these receptors, it dilates blood vessels like crazy.

 Now consider that both Jamaican black castor oil and its cold-pressed counterpart have upwards of a 90% ricinoleic acid composition.
 Used topically, both provide increased nutrients and blood flow to your follicles AKA faster growth!